 Many of the theories about DOMS point the finger squarely at excessive free radicals and oxidative damage generated during eccentric exercise.

 Antioxidants have been hailed as the miracle cure.
-However, a systematic review published last week found no evidence to support this claim.
+However, a

 In fact, we reported earlier this year that a recent study in the journal Science Signaling found that free radicals may be essential for muscle repair.